 Welcome to the wonder of moving life!

-MoveEvolve is a new way of thinking about how moving evolves.
-From life’s simple beginnings, species have evolved so many wonderful ways of moving: slithering, crawling, walking, running, jumping, swimming, flying, vocalising etc. Many species can move in multiple ways.
-Species have continually evolved body parts, sensor systems and activator systems to improve their moving.
-Evolving a nervous system is not essential for moving.
-Some species can move without a central nervous system (e.g. jellyfish).
-Other species can move without any nervous system (e.g. sponges).
+From life’s simple beginnings, species have evolved so many wonderful ways of moving to improve survival: slithering, crawling, walking, running, jumping, swimming, flying, vocalising etc. Many species move in multiple ways.
+Some species have evolved increasingly complex body parts and systems to improve survival moving.
+On the other hand, evolving a nervous system is not necessary for moving.
+Some species can move without any nervous system (e.g. sponges).
+Other species can move without a central nervous system (e.g. jellyfish).To underpin this huge and fascinating variety of moving, I propose that moving must evolve with universalities (common features) across species.

 MoveEvolve is evolving too.
 I welcome all feedback.
 If you would like to join this scientific exploration of how moving evolves, please contact me to discuss or collaborate.
 I look forward to hearing from you.